kosak/deephaven-core/py/client-ticking/README.md

 ## Prerequisites

+# *CRISTIAN*: need python3 installed and specifically the package python3-dev ???

 Clone the Deephaven Core repository.
 For the remainder of this document we will assume that your clone is at the location specified by `${DHROOT}`.